OSGeo/grass-addons/src/temporal/t.stac/README.md

 * 2017-06/2017-07 expands to 2017-06-01T00:00:00Z/2017-07-31T23:59:59Z
 * 2017-06-10/2017-06-11 expands to 2017-06-10T00:00:00Z/2017-06-11T23:59:59Z

-**query** – List or JSON of query parameters as per the STAC API query extension
+**query** – List or JSON of query parameters as per the STAC API query extension.

-**filter** – JSON of query parameters as per the STAC API filter extension
+**filter** – JSON of query parameters as per the STAC API filter extension.

 **filter_lang** – Language variant used in the filter body.
 If filter is a dictionary or not provided, defaults to ‘cql2-json’.
 If filter is a string,